ryceg/wedding/details.md

 We are to be wed on the 20th November, 2021.
 If you lost the details card that was in your invitation, please [get in touch](mailto:rhysg3@gmail.com) with Rhys.

 ### Dress Code
-We would recommend semi-formal dress, but advise for at least somewhat sturdy footware- the ceremony will be taking place in a paddock with uneven terrain.
-The reception will be outside, and may get cold towards the end of the night.
+The dress code is semi-formal, but we recommend footware suitable for outdoors- the ceremony will be taking place in a paddock with uneven terrain.
+The reception will be under a marquee on the lawn, and may get cold towards the end of the night.

 <!-- ### Schedule
 This is a rough schedule of how the big day will go.